weavejul/weavejul/README.md

 - Compsci + Neuroscience + Business grad from UT Austin
 - Located: Houston, TX

-**Currently open for work!**

-I'm a software engineer, neuroscience researcher, and founder working at the intersection of comp neuro, neurotech, and artificial intelligence.
-I enjoy building things that have the potential to expand our understanding of intelligent systems.
+I'm a software engineer, neuroscience researcher, and founder working at the intersection of computational neuroscience, neurotech, and AI.
+I enjoy building things that expand our understanding of intelligent systems- especially ourselves!

 > "One of the difficulties in understanding the brain is that it is like nothing so much as a lump of porridge." - Dr. Richard Gregory